jrzimmerman/runway-react-interview/docs/spreadsheet-functions-techspec.md

   - Numeric literals.

 - **Easter egg function**:
-  - `=BURNRATE()` — no arguments.
+  - `=BURNRATE()` — no arguments, case-insensitive, and trimmed.
-  - Any additional characters or arguments should cause this to be treated as a normal (unsupported) formula and **not** trigger the animation.
+  - Any other characters or arguments will cause the parser to treat it as a normal (unsupported) formula and **not** trigger the animation.

 ### 3.3 Evaluation Rules

 - **Order of operations**:

   - Parentheses, then `*` and `/`, then `+` and `-`.
   - Left-to-right within the same precedence.
-  - Functions are evaluated first on their argument list, which may include ranges or expressions.
+  - The engine evaluates functions first on their argument list, which may include ranges or expressions.

 - **Cell reference resolution**:

   - When evaluating a reference, use the **raw value** of the referenced cell.
-  - If the referenced cell contains a formula, evaluate it recursively.
+  - If the referenced cell contains a formula, the engine evaluates it recursively.
-  - Prevent infinite loops by tracking a set of currently-evaluating cells; if a cycle is detected, return an error marker string like `"#CYCLE"` for the offending cell.
+  - Prevent infinite loops by tracking a set of currently-evaluating cells; if the engine detects a cycle, it returns an error marker string like `"#CYCLE"` for the offending cell.

-- **Numeric conversion**:
+- **Numeric conversion and arithmetic**:

-  - Before using a cell value as a number:
-    - Strip any currency formatting or thousands separators via `stripCurrencyFormatting`.
+  - The formula engine relies on the `spreadsheetState` containing raw, unformatted string values.
-    - Use `isNumeric` to determine if it can be treated as a number.
+  - Before performing arithmetic, the engine uses `isNumeric` to determine if it can treat a value from a referenced cell as a number.
-    - If non-numeric, treat as `0` for aggregation functions but count as non-numeric for `COUNT` (see below).
+  - For arithmetic operators (`+`, `-`, `*`, `/`), if any operand is non-numeric, the expression must return an `#ERROR:VALUE` string.
+  - For aggregation functions (`SUM`, `AVG`, `MIN`, `MAX`), the engine treats non-numeric values as `0`.
+  - `COUNT` counts non-empty cells, regardless of their numeric value.

 - **Function behavior**:

-  - `SUM`: sum of all numeric argument values (non-numeric treated as `0`).
+  - `SUM(args...)`: sum of all numeric argument values (non-numeric treated as `0`).
-  - `AVG`: arithmetic mean of numeric arguments; non-numeric are ignored for the divisor and treated as `0` in the sum.
+  - `AVG(args...)`: arithmetic mean of numeric arguments; the engine ignores non-numeric values for the divisor and treats them as `0` in the sum.
 If no numeric arguments, return `"0"`.
-  - `MIN` / `MAX`: minimum/maximum among numeric arguments; if no numeric arguments, return `"0"`.
+  - `MIN(args...)` / `MAX(args...)`: minimum/maximum among numeric arguments; if no numeric arguments, return `"0"`.
-  - `COUNT`: number of **non-empty cells** among arguments, regardless of numeric/non-numeric but excluding pure empty strings.
+  - `COUNT(args...)`: number of **non-empty cells** among arguments, regardless of numeric/non-numeric but excluding pure empty strings.
+  - Malformed or empty argument lists (e.g., `=SUM()`) should result in an `#ERROR:ARGS` string.

 - **Error handling**:

   - Parsing errors, invalid references, or invalid function usage should result in a display string prefixed with `"#ERROR"` (e.g., `"#ERROR"`, `"#ERROR:REF"`).
   - Errors from referenced cells propagate as literal strings (e.g., referencing a cell that displays `"#CYCLE"` yields `"#CYCLE"`).

 - **Final representation**:
   - Internally, evaluation functions return raw numeric strings or error strings.
-  - When rendering in `Cell`, numeric results are passed through currency formatting logic if the cell is **not** a `BURNRATE` cell.
+  - When rendering in `Cell`, the component passes numeric results through currency formatting logic if the cell is **not** a `BURNRATE` cell.

 ## 4. Utility Functions in `src/utils/spreadsheet.ts`

-### 4.1 `stripCurrencyFormatting(value: string): string`

-Purpose:

-- Normalize values that may already contain currency symbols or thousands separators (e.g., pasted `$1,234.50`).

-Behavior:

-- Trim whitespace.
-- Remove leading `$` and commas.
-- Preserve minus sign and decimal point.
-- Return the cleaned string; do not attempt to evaluate or format.

-Usage:

-- Before numeric checks in formula evaluation.
-- When handling paste events for cells to ensure stored values remain raw.

-### 4.2 `parseCellAddress(label: string)` and `getCellLabel(row, col)`
+### 4.1 `parseCellAddress(label: string)` and `getCellLabel(row, col)`

 Purpose: